-Human Services B.H.S.
+Bachelor of Human Services (B.H.S.)

 UAA’s accredited B.H.S. degree program prepares you to launch and advance a career